devarogundade/Buidl/README.md

 Building a Borderless, Permissionless and Decentralized Social-Fi for Instructors and Students.

 - Incentives for learning
-- Payment is not a barrier
+- International Payments and Refunds is not a barrier
 - Get an on-chain certificate

 ## Tech Stacks